Public Works Department

 News/Announcements:

-- The RV Dump Station will reopen for the 2025 season on Saturday, March 15th.
+- The RV Dump Station opened for the 2025 season on Saturday, March 15th.

-- New hours for the City Transfer Station!
+- New summer hours for the City Transfer Station!
+Closed Mondays, Open Saturdays

 - Lead & Copper Pipe Inventory: